Vonani93/InvestmentCalculator---Python/README.md

-# PythonProjects
+# Investment Calculator

-Contains basic python projects
+A basic financial calculator for investors.
+This calculator demonstrates the power of Compound interest.